-Homemade Thai Spice Blend
+Homemade Thai Seasoning Blend Recipe

 The girls are still warming up to it (read=they hate everything I put it on), but I have high hopes.
 It’s so good that I’m willing to subject myself to dinnertime whining in order to win them over.

 Don’t get me wrong — I love southwest & Mexican flavors, but sometimes I want a little something with an Asian seasoning profile.
 Doesn’t matter where in Asia, either.
 Haha.
 I just love all of the exotic flavors that come from that part of the world.

 Or Steve and I will have a lot of Thai dinner dates.
 That’s not such a bad idea, either.

 I got the idea for this blend from a Thai blend made by Spicely, an organic spice company.
 Maybe you’ve noticed them in the spice aisle of nicer grocery stores?
 Their spices come in cute little green boxes.
 I got a sampler pack from my mom’s cousin… who happens to own Spicely.
 (I know, right?
 Awesome little gift that was!)

 So, I hacked their blend to make my own!

 This blend is heavenly in anything using coconut milk.
 I have yet to use it as a dry rub, but I have a feeling it would be fantastic on some pork chops or grilled fish.